Ogier the Dane: Legend in Scandinavia

-In modern era
+Modern era

 Ogier in Danish legend is said to dwell in Kronborg Castle, his beard grown down to the floor.
-He will sleep there until some day when the country of Denmark is in the greatest peril, at which time he will awaken and save the nation.
+He will sleep there until the day when the country of Denmark is in the greatest peril, at which time he will awaken and save the nation.
 This is a common folklore motif, classed as Type 1960.2, "The King Asleep in the Mountain".
 According to the tour guides of Kronborg Castle, legend has it that Holger sat down in his present location after walking all the way from his completed battles in France.
 It was popularized by the short story "Holger Danske" written by Hans Christian Andersen in 1845.

 The 1789 opera Holger Danske, composed by F.L.Æ.
 Kunzen with a libretto by Jens Baggesen, had a considerable impact on Danish nationalism in the late 18th century.
 It spawned the literary "Holger feud", which revealed the increasing dissatisfaction among the native Danish population with the German influence on Danish society.
 Danish intellectual Peter Andreas Heiberg joined the feud by writing a satirical version entitled Holger Tyske ("Holger the German") ridiculing Baggesen's lyrics.
 Ogier is also regarded as the symbol of national identity in Bernhard Severin Ingemann's 1837 epic poem Holger Danske.
+Vernon Lee's short story "A Wicked Voice" posits an opera called Ogier the Dane which the lead character Magnus attempts to finish under duress.

 During the 1940-1945 German occupation of Denmark, a patriotic presentation of Kunzen's opera in Copenhagen became a manifestation of Danish national feeling and opposition to the occupation.
 The largest armed group of the Danish resistance movement in World War II, Holger Danske, was named after the legend.

 The Hotel Marienlyst in Helsingør commissioned a statue of Holger Danske in 1907 from the sculptor Hans Peder Pedersen-Dan.
 The bronze statue was outside the hotel until 2013, when it was sold and moved to Skjern.
 The bronze statue was based on an original in plaster.
 The plaster statue was placed in the vaults at Kronborg Castle, also in Helsingør, where it became a popular attraction in its own right.
 The plaster statue was replaced by a concrete copy in 1985.

 In Rudyard Kipling's poem "The Land" (1916), 'Ogier the Dane' is the archetypal name used to signify Danish invaders who have overrun Sussex.
+Ogier is the protagonist of The Viking (1951) by Edison Marshall, where he is portrayed as the child of Ragnar Lodbrok via his rape of the Northumbrian noblewoman Enid, mother of Aella of Northumbria; his chief rival is his paternal half-brother Hastein.
 The protagonist of Poul Anderson's fantasy novel Three Hearts and Three Lions (1961), World War II Danish resistance member Holger Carlsen, time warps and learns that he actually is Ogier of the legend.
 Per Petterson's novel I Curse the River of Time (2001) has a ferry named Holger Danske.
 There is an Ogier story event in the strategy video game Crusader Kings II.